moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

    :width: 700px
    :align: center

-Add the gripper group
+Add the end effector group

 .. image:: planning_groups/setup_assistant_panda_hand_group.png
    :width: 700px
    :align: center

-We will also add a group for the end effector.

 .. note:: The end effector is not made of links attached in a serial chain.
    Therefore, the group's **Kinematic Solver** should be set to **None**.

 * Proceed with the following steps.